 The MFL is here — are you ready?
 This is your chance to be a part of the only professional Minor Football League in America.
-Don’t miss out on sports talk from host Richard Myles Sr., industry veterans, and co-hosts Kelsey Nicole Nelson and Gary “Digital” Williams.
+Don’t miss out on sports talk from host Richard Myles Sr., industry veterans, and co-host Gary “Digital” Williams.

 Co-Host Gary “Digital” Williams